TyOverby/Subitarius/README.md

 * More sources (see below)
 * Full text search
 * Work on patrol/delete, maybe adding an archive option
+* Central server separate from client, for release

 Sources
 -------